j-ameyi/jameyi-web/content/authors/admin/_index.md

   url: https://www.osu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Bayesian Analysis, High-dimensional Data Analysis, Statistical Computing and Adaptive Clinical Trials
+bio: My research interests include Bayesian methods, bioinformatics, statistical genetics, high-dimensional data analysis, statistical computing and graphics.

 # Interests to show in About widget
 interests:
 - Bayesian Analysis
-- High-dimensional Data Analysis
+- Bioinformatics
-- Statistical Computing
+- Statistical Genetics
-- Adaptive Clinical Trials
+- AStatistical computing and graphics

 # Education to show in About widget
 education: